Observe and document

 Install, mount, run.
 Everything appears at /tracelet-docs.

-Tracelet is a runtime API observability layer for Express apps.
-It provides:
+- Runtime API observability layer for Express apps.

 useTracelet(app, {